Kathy D. Lohr, Ed.D.

 East Carolina University, Greenville, NC

 My teaching and research focus on the developmental needs and motivations of adult learners across the life course.
-Creative, narrative, and critical reflection in building learner identity is the focus of my practice.
+Creative, narrative, and critical reflection in building learner identity shapes my practice.

 Doctor of Education